Data-driven adjoint-based calibration of port-Hamiltonian systems in time domain: Proof of concept by numerical tests

-The last test case we consider is taken from the PHS benchmark collection \cite{PHSbenchmarks}.
+The last test case we consider is taken from the PHS benchmark collection \cite{PHSbenchmarks} and we aim to investigate the robustness of our approach in case of model order reduction, i.e.~if the model size $n$ deviates for the real data.

 We generated the standard example with $50$ mass-spring-damper cells that are each connected with their neighboring masses by springs.
 The last mass is connected to a wall via a spring while at the two first masses external forces are applied.
 These are two dimensional inputs leading to $m=2.$ Moreover, each mass is connected with the ground with a damper.
-All masses are set to $4,$ the damping coefficient to $1$ and the stiffness to $4.$ The output $y$ are the velocities of the masses which are controlled.
+All masses are set to $4,$ the damping coefficient to $1$ and the stiffness to $4$.
+The output $y$ are the velocities of the masses which are controlled.
 For an illustration and more details we refer to the documentation of the MSD Chain example referenced at \cite{PHSbenchmarks}.

+Figure~\ref{fig:initial_MSD} shows the output for the initial configuration before the identification for different model sizes $n$ and the reference output as black dashed line.

 We extracted the system matrices $J,Q,R \in \R^{100 \times 100}$ and the input matrix $B \in \R^{100\times 2}$ from the julia implementation and stored them in python npy-format to use them with our implementation of the algorithm.